StrangeRanger/dynamic-motd/README.md

 Last login: Thu Apr  9 18:41:23 2020 from laptop.example.org
 ```

-**Warning:** This is designed for Debian and Debian-related distributions only.
+**Warning:** This is designed for Debian (bullseye and later) and Debian-related distributions only.

 ## Dependencies

 You need to install some packages:

 ```
-sudo apt-get install figlet lsb-release python3-utmp bc needrestart
+sudo apt-get install figlet lsb-release python3-utmp bc needrestart linuxlogo python3-apt
 ```

-You can optionally install `debian-goodies` which provides `checkrestart`, which will be used to warn you about services that need to be restarted.
+iYou can optionally install `debian-goodies` which provides `checkrestart`, which will be used to warn you about services that need to be restarted.
 While `needrestart` already does this, many people prefer the way `checkrestart` works/looks.

 ## Installation